Expeditions: Conquistador: Development

 Expeditions: Conquistador was developed by Danish developers Logic Artists, with a core team of 8 to 10 full-time developers and additional freelancers and interns.
 The game is based on a university project where the task was to create a game demo for a target audience of one person.
 The XNA demo was made in three weeks and was 2D and turn-based.
-The demo was turned into a Windows Phone 7 game over a couple of months.
+Over a couple of months, the demo was turned into Conquistador Mobile, a gamebook-style strategy adventure game with branching narrative released for Windows Phone 7 in April, 2012.
 The developers began building Expeditions: Conquistador from scratch as a turn-based 3D role-playing game in April 2012, and BitComposer released the game on May 30, 2013.

 The developers cite King's Bounty as an inspiration for the game's overall structure.
 They used the Heroes of Might and Magic series, the first two Fallout games and Dungeons & Dragons as inspiration for the combat.
 Troop management was inspired by Rainbow Six and X-COM.

 The developers wanted to make a game where exploration was the central mechanical and narrative theme.
 They chose the Age of Exploration as an appropriate setting as the Spanish conquest of the Americas was underused in video games and was a historical period rich with conflict and narrative potential.
 They chose the Spanish perspective because it seemed more exciting, philosophically complex, and fresher than the English perspective.

 Logic Artists ran a successful Kickstarter campaign to partially fund the game's development.
 The project raised $77,247 of its $70,000 goal.